 At least according to one lawyer who worked on the case.

-That case is Herring v US, which involved evidence seized in a flawed manner that would have been unlawful under the current understanding of the Fourth Amendment.
+That case is Herring v US [it got lost, so Wayback Machine Version], which involved evidence seized in a flawed manner that would have been unlawful under the current understanding of the Fourth Amendment.

 The law had been clear.
 When erroneous information is provided by a law enforcement employee to a police officer and that officer relies on it to search a citizen, any evidence of a crime recovered in that search could not be used to prosecute that citizen.

 It was a concept that told police that the ancient ways of kings in the old world was history.
 There must be valid probable cause prior to any search.
 That 4th Amendment law is no longer the law.